School Resource Officer Division

 I would like to welcome you to the Missouri School Resource Officer section of the website.
 My name is Darin Chance.
-It is an honor to be your Chairman for the next two years.
+It is an honor to be your chairman.
 I have worked in law enforcement since 2000.
 In 2008, I started working as an S.R.O. with the Grain Valley Police Department.
-I believe that there is no better position in our career field.
 In 2018, I moved to Southwest Missouri and joined the Ash Grove Police Department.
-Whether it is in Grain Valley or Ash Grove, working within a school setting has been the highlight of my career.
-Our goal, as a board, is to conduct a great conference and promote communication among our members.
+I currently work in Bowling Green, Missouri.
+Regardless of the region, working within a school setting has been the highlight of my career.
+There is no better position in our career field.
+Our goal, as a board, is conduct a beneficial conference and promote communication amongst our members.
 With that in mind, do not hesitate to contact a board member or myself if there is anything that we can do for you.
 Thank you for the dedication and professionalism that each of you bring to your respective schools and districts.
 Have a great school year!

-I am Officer Evan Waters and I am the Treasurer for the Missouri School Resource Officers.
+I am Sergeant Evan Waters, and I am the Parliamentarian for the Missouri School Resource Officers.
 For the last 20 years, I have been with the Manchester Police Department.
-I am currently the SRO for Parkway South High School which is located in St. Louis County.
-I have also earned a Master’s Degree in Criminal Justice Administration from Lindenwood University.
+I am currently the SRO for Parkway South High School which is in St. Louis County.
+I have also earned a master’s degree in Criminal Justice Administration from Lindenwood University.
 I am looking forward to utilizing my job experience and education to help the MSRO.

-My name is Derek King and I am the current Sergeant at Arms for the MSROA.
-I am currently serving as an SRO for the Blue Springs School District which is located outside of the Kansas City metro area.
-I have been an in Law Enforcement for 8 years with the last six years serving as an SRO for the Blue Springs School District.
+My name is Derek King, and I am the current Conference Chairman for the MSRO.
+I have been in law enforcement since 2010, and serving as a SRO since 2013.
 I enjoy working in the schools and building relationships with both the students and staff.
-If you have any questions or concerns, please feel free to reach out to me at firstname.lastname@example.org.
-I look forward to working with this great organization and representing the SRO’s throughout the state.
+If you have any questions or concerns, please feel free to reach out to me at email@example.com.
+I look forward to working with this great organization and representing the SROs throughout the state.

 Hello fellow officers.
-I am proud to be your Past-Chairman for the next two years.
+I am proud to be your Past-President.
 I have been a part of this organization since its beginning and love what is has become.
 This is your organization and I want you to feel like it is.
 Please contact me with any suggestions or concerns you have.
-My email is email@example.com.
+My email is firstname.lastname@example.org.
 We have an outstanding Board of Directors that will be working hard for you.
 If you have not been a part of our conference in the summer, I urge you to attend.
-We try to put together a great conference with quality training and make it family-friendly as well.
-Again, I am happy to be your Chairman and look forward to a great two years.
+We try to put together a great conference with quality training and make it family friendly as well.
+Again, I am happy to be your chairman and look forward to a great two years.

 MSRO State Representatives